 Unfair Settlement Practices | Texas Insurance Code – Bad faith practices are known as unfair settlement practices in the Texas Insurance Code.
 By following the link, you can find a complete list of bad faith acts in section 541.060 of the statute.
 You can also gain additional information on bad faith laws.
 The statute can be read on the Texas Constitution and Statutes website.

 Homeowners Insurance | Texas Department of Insurance – Follow the link provided to learn about the basics of homeowner’s insurance.
 You can learn more about hail protection and find information about the types of homeowner’s coverage and the risks a standard policy covers.
 The Texas Department of Insurance is responsible for regulating insurance in Texas.

 Having the help of an insurance attorney early could help you avoid common mistakes in presenting your claim.
 Ms. Ahmed and Ms. LeMaster will use their knowledge and vast experience to help you.
 Whether you are not satisfied with your settlement offer, of your insurance company has acted in bad faith, you can trust the attorneys at LeMaster & Ahmed PLLC to fight for you.

 Call (888) 306-2119 to schedule a time to speak with us.
-We fight for policyholders in Montgomery County, Collin County, Harris County, Dallas County and Galveston County.
+We fight for policyholders throughout the Dallas and Fort Worth area including Collin County, Montgomery County, Harris County, Dallas County and Galveston County.